Abhishek-parate/Abhishek-parate/README.md

 ## 🚀 About Me

-- 🎓 I'm studying at Aisoni College and currently in my second year.
+- 🎓 I'm studying at G. H. Raisoni College and currently in my second year.
 - 💻 I have a strong interest in JavaScript, ReactJS, PHP, VB.NET, Python, Next.js, TailwindCSS, Bootstrap, MongoDB, SQL, and PHPMyAdmin.
 - 🌐 I have knowledge in SEO and how to rank web pages.
 - 🔨 I'm currently developing a Time Table Management System for my college.